segabl/pd2-streamlined-heisting/README.md

 - Creates and uses a single base weapon preset which scales damage, focus delay and aim delay based on difficulty
 - Makes use of aim and focus delays (which were mostly set to 0 in vanilla) which affects how long cops take to shoot and reach their full accuracy
 - Changes shotgun preset significantly, giving them very good accuracy to simulate multiple pellets but very harsh damage falloff
-- Changes cop weapon stats to be consistent across their class (on the same difficulty a JP36 will perform the same as an Car-4)
+- Changes cop weapon stats to be consistent across their class (on the same difficulty a JP36 will perform the same as a Car-4)
 - Makes snipers more accurate but take longer to aim before shooting, avoiding cheap instant snipes due to bad RNG
 - Improves the surrender presets, different enemies have different chances to surrender
 - Removes heavy hurt animations from heavy SWAT but scales their damage slightly lower than their light counterparts